openstack/zaqar-specs/specs/queens/remove-pool-group-from-zaqar.rst

 * Migration strategy for Flavor and Pools table:

    #.
-Query all the Pools, and then proccess every record as follows:
+Query all the Pools, and then process every record as follows:
    #.
 Find Flavors.name where Flavors.pool_group = Pools.group
    #.
 Modify Pools.flavor = Flavors.name